Banner by SRoni

 * * *

 He was all over the place after the unexpected meeting in Istanbul, eleven countries (and four continents) in seventeen days.
-Bakemono outbreak in Hokkaido, a Lund succubus in Trinidad, a ring in Glasgow breeding Homja-maleev for the market in musk glands, rumors in Brno of a Sadecki half-breed trying to telepathically influence Czech Republic politics, and various pockets of vampire activity across central Europe and dipping down toward the Mediterranean … there was more than enough to legitimately keep him busy, so that he was in transit or following leads or fighting in nearly every waking moment and getting by on six hours of sleep a night.
+Bakemono outbreak in Hokkaido, a Lagahoo in Trinidad, a ring in Glasgow breeding Homja-maleev for the market in musk glands, rumors in Brno of a Sadecki half-breed trying to telepathically influence Czech Republic politics, and various pockets of vampire activity across central Europe and dipping down toward the Mediterranean … there was more than enough to legitimately keep him busy, so that he was in transit or following leads or fighting in nearly every waking moment and getting by on six hours of sleep a night.
 He worked hard and fought hard and when he slept it was without dreams, exactly as he wanted it to be.

 It couldn’t last, of course, and it didn’t.